jaalso/cybersecurity-portfolio/README.md

-# 👾Cybersecurity Portfolio
+# 👾 Cybersecurity Portfolio

-Breaking into offensive & defensive security from system admin/IT infrastructure (banking & enterprise) background.
-This is where I publish lab write-ups, CTF solutions, and notes, the honest version with tutorials credited where followed.
+Breaking into offensive & defensive security from a system admin / IT infrastructure (banking & enterprise) background.
+This is where I publish lab write-ups, CTF solutions, and notes, the honest version, with tutorials credited where followed.

 **CEH** · In Progress
 <br>**CSS EFA Bachelor** · SCI · (tbf Nov 2026)